 Board of Directors

-Agendas are posted on the agency's homepage under "Hearings & Notices" a week prior to each meeting.
-Residents are welcome and encouraged to attend.
-All meeting facilities are wheelchair accessible.
+The board holds monthly meetings on the first Thursday of each month, at 9:30 a.m., unless otherwise publicized.
+Currently, meetings are being held virtually.
+At least one week prior to the meeting, the agenda (which includes remote/call-in information) is posted on the agency's website, under "Hearings & Notices."
+Residents are encouraged to attend.
+All in-person meeting facilities are wheelchair accessible.
 For special accommodations, call (509) 477-4727, 48 hours in advance.

 Al French, Chair